scuba-illinois/feed-ranking-experiment/react/README.md

 ### Installing Dependencies

-Go to the `./react/` directory and run `npm run install`.
+Go to the `./react/` directory and run `npm install`.
 Running this command should react a `./react/node_modules/` directory that has all the dependencies required to run this project locally.

 ### Deploy Locally